smuellerDD/leancrypto/README.md

 ### Native

-The `leancrypto` library can be built on Windows natively using `clang-cl` along with MSVC.
+The `leancrypto` library can be built on Windows (x86_64 and ARMv8) natively using `clang-cl` along with MSVC.
 For this, install MSVC and add the support for `clang-cl` during its installation.

-Then install Python followed by `meson`.
+Then install Python to allow `meson` to be executed followed by `meson` itself.

 Now you are ready to set up `leancrypto` with meson:

-1. `set CC=clang-cl`
+1. cmd: `set CC=clang-cl` or PowerShell: `$Env:CC="clang-cl"`

 2. `meson setup build`